top of page

 Deepen your faith.
 Join our weekly Bible Studies and Prayer Meetings.

-Bible Study meets on Thursday at 3pm in Fortrose - contact the minister for details - restarted for the Spring session.
+Bible Study meets on Thursday at 3pm in Fortrose - contact the minister for details - restarts from 11th September 2025.

-Prayer Meeting takes place on Thursday evenings at 7pm - 7:30 pm on Zoom - contact the minister for details - restarted for the Spring session.
+Prayer Meeting takes place on Thursday evenings at 7pm - 7:30 pm on Zoom - contact the minister for details - restarts from 4th September 2025.

 Black Isle East church of Scotland Bible Study.
 Woman holding Bible